 14. Who spies on kids and reports back to Santa?

-15. What toy has magical powers that go on a new adventure every night after the kids go to sleep?
+15. What toy has magical powers that goes on a new adventure every night after the kids go to sleep?

 17. What happens when you stick your wet tongue to a frozen pole, like in A Christmas Story?